 - 5.1 Early identification of special educational needs is vital.
 The class teacher informs the parents/carers at the earliest opportunity to alert them to concerns they have and attempt to enlist their active help and participation.
 This does not necessarily mean that at this stage the child has a specific educational need. - 5.2 The class teacher and the SENDCo assess and monitor the child's progress in line with existing school practices.
-Where necessary, the SENDCo works closely with parents/carers and teachers to plan an appropriate programme of intervention and support.
+Where necessary, the class teacher plans an appropriate programme of intervention and support for 6 to 8 weeks.
 The assessment of the child reflects as far as possible their participation in the whole curriculum.
 The class teacher and the SENDCo can break down the assessment into smaller steps in order to aid progress and provide detailed and accurate indicators of achievement for the individual child.

-5.3 Where it is proven that the programme of intervention and support is not supporting the child to make progress, and following a discussion with the child's teacher and parents/carers, the child will be placed on the SEND Register.
+- 5.3 Where it is proven that the programme of intervention and support is not supporting the child to make progress, the SENDCo will carry out further assessments and add the child to the monitoring section of the SEND register. - 5.4 Following 6 to 8 weeks with continued interventions, and following a discussion with the child's teacher and parents/carers, a referral to an outside agency may be made.
+If the child is accepted onto a referral pathway or external agency becomes involved, the child will be placed on the SEND Register.
+Parents/carers will receive written notification from the SENDCo confirming this following a conversation with the SENDCo as appropriate.